datahub-project/datahub/datahub-frontend/README.md

 ```

 ### Building Ember App
-To build datahub-frontend to serve the legacy React app, build with the additional "enableEmber" property:
+To build datahub-frontend to serve the legacy Ember app, build with the additional "enableEmber" property:

 ```
 ./gradlew :datahub-frontend:build -PenableEmber=true